welvet/SillyTavern-MessageSummarize/README.md

 - My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt if you want it to be included.

+- "min new tokens must be in (0, max_new_tokens(X)], got Y" - your model has a minimum token amount, which is conflicting with the "Summarization Max Token Length" setting from this extension.
+Either reduce the minimum token amount (usually in the completion settings), or increase you Summarization Max Token Length.

 - Just updated and things are broken: try reloading the page.
 If that fails, you can try using the "/hard_reset" command, but it WILL **DELETE YOUR CONFIG PROFILES**.

 If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.